ligadata-mkhalawi/Kamanja/trunk/docs/source/python/python-guide.rst

 Theano Model using ModelInstance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following code gives another example using a third-party library called Theano.
+The following code gives another example using
+a third-party Python scientific library called Theano:

 ::